snorkel-team/website/_use_cases/01_spam_tutorial.md

 ### Data Splits in Snorkel

-We split our data into 4 sets:
+We split our data into two sets:
-* **Training Set**: The largest split of the dataset, and the one without ground truth ("gold") labels.
+* **Training Set**: The largest split of the dataset, and the one without any ground truth ("gold") labels.
 We will generate labels for these data points with weak supervision.
-* \[Optional\] **Development Set**: A small labeled subset of the training data (e.g. 100 points) to guide LF development.
-See note below.
-* **Validation Set**: A small labeled set used to tune hyperparameters while training the classifier.
-* **Test Set**: A labeled set for final evaluation of our classifier.
+* **Test Set**: A small, standard held-out blind hand-labeled set for final evaluation of our classifier.
 This set should only be used for final evaluation, _not_ error analysis.

-While it is possible to develop labeling functions on the unlabeled training set only, users often find it more time-efficient to label a small dev set to provide a quick approximate signal on the accuracies and failure modes of their LFs (rather than scrolling through training data points and mentally assessing approximate accuracy).
-Alternatively, users sometimes will have the validation set also serve as the development set.
-Do the latter only with caution: because the labeling functions will be based on data points from the validation set, the validation set will no longer be an unbiased proxy for the test set.
+Note that in more advanced production settings, we will often further split up the available hand-labeled data into a _development split_, for getting ideas to write labeling functions, and a _validation split_ for e.g. checking our performance without looking at test set scores, hyperparameter tuning, etc.  These splits are used in some of the other advanced tutorials, but omitted for simplicity here.

 ## 1. Loading Data

-We load the YouTube comments dataset and create Pandas DataFrame objects for the train, validation, and test sets.
+We load the YouTube comments dataset and create Pandas DataFrame objects for the train and test sets.
 DataFrames are extremely popular in Python data analysis workloads, and Snorkel provides native support for several DataFrame-like data structures, including Pandas, Dask, and PySpark.
 For more information on working with Pandas DataFrames, see the [Pandas DataFrame guide](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html).